From division to unity: European Capitals of Culture 2025 – DW – 01/02/2025

 In 2025, Chemnitz and the surrounding communities will co-hold the title of European Capital of Culture.
 Chemnitz's motto for the year is "C the Unseen."
 The program's projects are grouped around themes including "Eastern State of Mind," "Generous Neighbors" and "European Makers of Democracy."

-This year, for the first time, two different places are being presented together as one capital of culture while also presenting themselves individually: Nova Gorica in Slovenia and Gorizia in Italy, which together once made up the last divided city in Europe.
+This year, for the first time, cities in two countries are being presented together as one capital of culture while also presenting themselves individually: Nova Gorica in Slovenia and Gorizia in Italy, which together once made up a single city.

 Founded around 1,000 AD, the city was the home of the Count of Görz, a royal house that was one of the most important ruling dynasties in the southern Alps.
 The Habsburg Empire later took over the city which was still called Görz.
 It was a vibrant, cosmopolitan city.
 German, Italian and Slovenian could all be heard in the streets.